cibyr/kegstarter/README.md

 Installing
 ==========

-* Ensure `python` and `pip` is installed.
+* Ensure `python` and `pip` are installed.
 See http://www.pip-installer.org/en/latest/installing.html
 * Clone the repo.
 * Run: